dabagirevalens/dabagirevalens/README.md

-## Hi I'm DABAGIRE Valens.
+## Hi I'm Valens DABAGIRE.
-Learning & Creating.
+I'm a learner and a creator.